 Magnesium makes you stronger and maximises protein synthesis.

 Magnesium supports the building of new muscle tissue (protein synthesis) since it supports a corresponding enzyme function in the body.
-Research shows that magnesium supplementation, together with strength training helps maximise strength gains.
+Research shows that magnesium supplementation and strength training helps maximise strength gains.

 Magnesium reduces inflammation, therefore, improving your health.